hankypoo7/The-blooket-hacks/README.md

 # Blooket Hacks
 Some of these hacks are from Gliz, aka Schoolcheats.net.
 I dont know which ones exactly but most are from Zastic and Snowflake.

-THANK YOU GUYS SO MUCH WE FINNALLY HIT 14 STARS.⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐ It wouldn't be possible without you guys.  :)
+THANK YOU GUYS SO MUCH WE FINNALLY HIT 15 STARS.⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐ It wouldn't be possible without you guys.  :)

 Go check out @Hankypoo7 and @Snowflake-Coder-H2o´s repo here: https://github.com/Snowflake-Coder-H2o/Organized-blooket-Hacks